Compressing CFI Graphs and Lower Bounds for the Weisfeiler-Leman Refinements: A Lower Bound for the Iteration Number

 We use periodic paths in Lemmas~\ref{lem:no-pair-sep-twisting} and~\ref{lem:no-pseudo-sep-twisting} to construct end-to-end twistings.

 \begin{lemma} Let $W \subseteq V(C)$ be a set of at most $k$ vertices of $C$ such that $W$ is not a pairwise-separator.
 Then there is an end-to-end twisting avoiding~$W$. \end{lemma}

 \begin{proof} Suppose~$W$ is not a pairwise-separator.
-If~$W$ does not contain an element from every row, then there is a row $i$ such that no vertices of row $i$ are in $W$.
+If~$W$ does not contain a vertex from every row, then there is a row $i$ such that no vertices of row $i$ are in $W$.
 Hence, there is a path from one end to the other that avoids $W$ and only uses vertices of row $i$.
 This path is trivially $(f(k)p_ip_{i+1})$-periodic and thus induces the desired end-to-end twisting by Lemma~\ref{lem:periodic-implies-compressible}.

 So suppose otherwise.
 There is some $i \in I$ such that~$W$ is not a pairwise-separator for rows~$i$ and~$i+1$.
 The set~$W$ contains exactly one element from row~$i$, say~$(i,j)$, and one from row~$i+1$, say~$(i+1,j')$.
 Since $\eqclass{\approx_{f(k) p_{i+1}}}{W}$ does not separate the ends of rows~$i$ and~$i+1$, we conclude that~$(j-j')\bmod f(k) p_{i+1}\notin \set{-1,0,1}$.
 Then the path that contains the vertices